Database Sources

 Adding a Source

-- Navigate to Sources in the sidebar
+- Navigate to Sources → Add Source

 - Select the database type

-- Fill in the connection details
+- Fill in connection details (host, port, credentials)

 - Click Test Connection to verify